MMT Observatory: Multiple Mirror Telescope (1979–1998)

-MMT (1998–present)
+MMT (since 1998)

 One of the reasons for its original multiple mirror design was the difficulty of casting large mirrors.
-One solution to this problem was found by Roger Angel of Steward Observatory, of the University of Arizona, who cast mirrors with a honeycomb structure in the interior of a rotating oven.
-This made it possible to replace the six mirrors with a single 6.5-meter one.
-The original building and part of the structure could be reused.
+One solution to this problem was found by Roger Angel of Steward Observatory, of the University of Arizona, which casts mirrors having a honeycomb structure, in the interior of a rotating oven.
+This made it possible to replace the six mirrors with a single 6.5-meter mirror.
+The original building and part of the structure were reused.
 The new mirror was the first of its size to be cast and polished in the Steward Observatory Mirror Laboratory.
 The updated MMT, its name no longer an acronym, was rededicated on 20 May 2000.

 In late 2002, a novel deformable secondary mirror was added to the telescope.
 While other adaptive optics designs do their corrections with additional mirrors, minimizing the number of warm surfaces in the light path produces better results in infrared wavelengths.
 The MMT AO system contributed to the design of the Large Binocular Telescope, which achieved record breaking Strehl ratios with its AO system in 2010.

 From 2004 to 2010, approximately 8% of MMT observing time was made accessible to the entire astronomical community via the US National Science Foundation's Telescope System Instrumentation Program (TSIP), administered by the National Optical Astronomy Observatory (NOAO).